laurencee/Livestream.Monitor/README.md

 ### Why make another livestreamer GUI?
 I didn't like the large amount of memory used by java/web based GUIs for livestreamer and there were some features I wanted that the others didn't provide.

+### FAQ
+Q. How do I add YouTube streams?
+A. You need to copy the video id from the url (the characters after '**watch?v=**' in: https://www.youtube.com/watch?v=knUZi4NkduA)

+Q. When I launch chat for a YouTube stream it shows an error page, why?
+A. Some YouTube streams have chat disabled (you can see this by visiting the stream page in your browser).
+Currently I don't know how to find out if chat is disabled/enabled through the YouTube API